Northshore Debate Series 5

 Counterplans:

 I just don't think I am that good for competition debates, process counterplans confuse me.
-Rehighlighting 1AC evidence is a good way to show the CP overcomes solvency deficits and truly solves the affirmative.
+Rehighlighting 1AC evidence is a good way to show the CP overcomes solvency deficits.
 If you think the CP does not solve all of the aff, you should probably have some impact d/turns or whatever on what you don't solve.
+If you go for the perm over explain for me.
+Big fan of advantage cp's.
+Yes judge kick if unless I am advised not to.
+Do you need a solvency advocate?
+Probably.
+Will I vote for you if you justify not having one?
+Maybe...

 Miscellaneous

-I feel like clipping is a weird issue to resolve, like its weird to record someone without their permission?
+Clipping is a weird issue to resolve, its weird to record someone without their permission?
 But if I catch you clipping I wont record but you will probably lose.

-Tbh I lowkey give high speaks, getting away from blocks, your knowledge about the topic, organization are all the big things that go into how I give speaks.
-If you aren't clear and I miss an argument, its your fault.
-Teams also need to be giving more pen time between flows.
+I find myself giving high speaks, getting away from blocks, your knowledge about the topic, organization are all the big things that go into how I give speaks.

 For other forms (pf, ld) I will evaluate rounds like I would a policy one.
 I am not familiar at all with either topic and am not great for weird theory things, trix etc.